| Traditional Russian cuisine, an important

 was always popular in Russia as was hunting - hence a large

 choice of meat dishes included those of wild animals and fowl.
+Original and varied, Russian cuisine is famous

 for exotic soups, cabbage schi and solyanka, which is made